aster94/Keyword-Protocol-2000/README.md

 ## Version - Change Log

+##### 0.5.0 - ?
+- road test passed :D
+- added documentation

-##### 0.4.0 - ?
+##### 0.4.0 - Oct 9, 2018
 - made a decent example sketch
+- added ECU_Emulator written in python
+- merged printStatus and printError
-- add documentation
+- added printSensorData
 - review all the code
-- add ECU_Emulator written in python
+- added new errors and better error handling

 ##### 0.3.0 - Sep 13, 2018
 - solved the bug with FreeRTOS
 - moved the BT serial in a fork
 - added wonderful code to manage comunication errors
-- ready for the road test :D

 ##### 0.2.0 - Aug 30, 2018
 - problem with FreeRTOS